VOLTTRON/volttron/README.md

         ```
         vcfg --rabbitmq federation [optional path to rabbitmq_config.yml
-        containing the details of the upstream hostname, port and vhost]
+        containing the details of the upstream hostname, port and vhost.
+        Example configuration for shovel is available
+        in examples/configurations/rabbitmq/rabbitmq_config_federation.yml]
         ```

         If no config file is provided, the script will prompt for